The-Politico/chartwerk-editor/docs/template-basics.md

 ]
 ```

-Obviously, writing template code with explicit calls to the `age` and `fatality` properties is a bad idea.
-Instead, though, we could recast our data to have predictable properties like `x` and `y` that will make our template code abstractable across any arbitrary data scheme.
+Obviously, writing template code with explicit calls to the `age` and `fatality` properties is a bad idea for reusability.

+Instead, we could recast our data to have predictable properties like `x` and `y` that will make our template code abstractable across any arbitrary data scheme.

 So how do we know which property in the original user data belongs to `x` and which to `y`?

 Use the datamap API!

-In our case, `chartwerk.datamap.base` would represent the `x` property, which the user tells us is `age`.
+In our case, `chartwerk.datamap.base` would represent the `x` property, which is `age`.
 And `chartwerk.datamap.value` would be our `y` property, `fatality`.

 ```javascript
 chartwerk.datamap.base